-Under the act, if R.C.
+Under the bill, if R.C.
 4511.19(G) or R.C.
-4511.193(B) requires a court, as part of the sentence for state OVI or as a sanction for a violation of a municipal OVI ordinance, to order the immobilization of a vehicle for a specified period of time, notwithstanding the requirement, the court in its discretion may determine not to order the immobilization of the vehicle if both of the following apply: (1) prior to the issuance of the immobilization order, a "family or household member" (defined in the act as having the same meaning as in R.C.
+4511.193(B) requires a court, as part of the sentence for state OVI or as a sanction for a violation of a municipal OVI ordinance, to order the immobilization of a vehicle for a specified period of time, notwithstanding the requirement, the court in its discretion may determine not to order the immobilization of the vehicle if both of the following apply: (1) prior to the issuance of the immobilization order, a "family or household member" (defined in the bill as having the same meaning as in R.C.
 2919.25, except the person must be currently residing with the offender) of the offender files a motion identifying the vehicle and requesting that the immobilization order not be issued because the family or household member who files the motion is completely dependent on the vehicle for the necessities of life and the immobilization of the vehicle would be an undue hardship on the family or household member, and (2) the court determines that the family or household member of the offender is completely dependent on the vehicle for the necessities of life and that the immobilization would be an undue hardship to the family or household member.

-If a court pursuant to the above-described provision determines not to order the immobilization of a vehicle that otherwise would be required, the court must issue an order that waives the immobilization required pursuant to either division.
-The immobilization waiver order will be in effect for the period of time for which the immobilization of the vehicle otherwise would have been required if the immobilization waiver order had not been issued.
+If a court pursuant to the above-described provision determines not to order the immobilization of a vehicle that otherwise would be required, the court must issue an order that waives the immobilization that otherwise would be required pursuant to either of those divisions.
+The immobilization waiver order will be in effect for the period of time for which the immobilization of the vehicle otherwise would have been required under R.C.
+4511.19(G) or R.C.
+4511.193(B) if the immobilization waiver order had not been issued.
 The immobilization waiver order must specify the period of time for which it is in effect.
 The court must provide a copy of an immobilization waiver order to the offender and to the family or household member of the offender who filed the motion requesting that the immobilization order not be issued and must place a copy of the immobilization waiver order in the record in the case.
 The court must impose an immobilization waiver fee of \$50 and must determine whether the offender or the family or household member must pay the fee.
 The clerk must deposit the fee in the state treasury to the credit of the Indigent Drivers Alcohol Treatment Fund.

 If a court issues an immobilization waiver order, the order must identify the family or household member who requested the order and the vehicle to which it applies, must identify the family or household members who are permitted to operate the vehicle, and must identify the offender and specify that the offender is not permitted to operate the vehicle.
 The immobilization waiver order must require that the family or household member who is permitted to operate the vehicle display on the vehicle to which the order applies restricted license plates issued under R.C.
-4503.231 (see "Restricted license plates," below) for the entire period for which the immobilization of the vehicle otherwise would have been required.
+4503.231 (see "Restricted license plates," below) for the entire period for which the immobilization of the vehicle otherwise would have been required if the immobilization waiver order had not been issued.